 Haringey Council holds personal information about about residents and service users.
 All the information about you that we hold is protected under the Data Protection Act 2018.

 - What is the Data Protection Act?

 The Data Protection Act is the legal framework that ensures your personal information is used fairly and lawfully.

-By law, all organisations that hold information about you must follow the eight principles set out in the Act.
+By law, all organisations that hold information about you must follow the six principles set out in the Act.
 These principles make sure your rights are protected and state that all information must:

 - be processed fairly and lawfully and in a transparent manner

 - be obtained for specific, explicit and legitimate purposes

 - be adequate, relevant and not excessive